jack-williams/ts-spec/conditional-types.md

 ```

 Conditional types are a powerful mechanism to compose types and construct rich interfaces.
 The central concepts of conditional types are distribution, instantiation, and reduction; each concept is discussed in this document.
-First, we describe the syntax and declaration of conditional types.
+We also describe how conditional types relate to other types under the typing relations.
+First, we begin by presenting the syntax and declaration of conditional types.

 ## Syntax